 In 2012, Claressa Shields was recognized as the Outstanding Boxer of the Tournament at the U.S. Olympic Trials.

-In 2013, Claressa Shields defeated Polish boxer Elżbieta Wójcik to win gold in the middleweight class at the IBA Youth World Boxing Championships in Bulgaria.
+In 2013, Claressa Shields defeated polish boxer Elżbieta Wójcik to win gold in the middleweight class at the IBA Youth World Boxing Championships in Bulgaria.

 In 2014, Claressa Shields attempted to adopt her cousin's daughter.

 In 2015, Claressa Shields became the first American to win titles in women's boxing at the Olympics and Pan American Games.
-She served as Team USA's flag bearer at the closing ceremony of the 2015 Pan American Games.
+She also served as Team USA's flag bearer at the closing ceremony of the 2015 Pan American Games.

 In 2015, Claressa Shields defended her gold at the U.S. National Championships by defeating Raquel Miller in the finals.